 You’ll always find peppers for sale in the vegetable section in the spring, and most people grow them as annuals.
 However, peppers are actually tender perennials that can survive for years in warm climates.

-- Potted peppers can be grown indoors as houseplants.
+- Potted peppers can be brought indoors as houseplants.

-- The plants can be allowed to go dormant and stored for winter.
+- The plants can be allowed to go dormant and be stored for winter.

 - You can take cuttings of your plants, and overwinter those indoors.

 In this section, I will describe all three methods of overwintering pepper plants in detail.
 Some people find that one method is much easier for them.
 So, you should definitely experiment to find your favorite.

 Contrary to popular belief, you can grow peppers indoors.
 If you want to try this method, then bring it inside before cold weather hits in the fall so it doesn’t start going dormant.

 If your plant is too large to bring in, you can prune it to a smaller size.
 Keep in mind that since it’s is used to being outside, it will go into shock when you move it indoors.

 It may droop for a few days, or even drop a few leaves.
 But this is normal, and it should pop back to health once it gets used to being inside.